Product design for a cloud-based file storage.

 It was a challenge to see the user picking apart the design.
-In some cases the accomplished the task I handed to them, and in some other cases, they just got stuck (Like in the where a user was trying to log in for the first time with his password).
+In some cases, they accomplished the task I handed to them, and in some other cases, they just got stuck (A user was trying to log in for the first time with his password).
 I listened closely and watched them, and iterated on the design to remove these friction points.

 Where to retrive the code?

-Users where confuse about where they were supposed to retrieve the security code when signing in.
+Users were confused about where they were supposed to retrieve the security code when signing in.
 A "Did it go to my email"?
 Some asked.
 Other users reached to their mobile phones intuitively to retrieve the code.

 To solve the issue, I added the option to receive the code on their email or as a text message during the sign-in process B.